Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/04-kubernetes-controller.md

 * **etcd** (already installed) a distributed datastore used by the cluster.  integeral, independent

 Each component is being run on the same machines for the following reasons:
 * The Scheduler and Controller Manager are tightly coupled with the API Server
 * Only one Scheduler and Controller Manager can be active at a given time, but it's ok to run multiple at the same time.
 Each component will elect a leader via the API Server.
 * Running multiple copies of each component is required for H/A
 * Running each component next to the API Server eases configuration.

-## Provision the Kubernetes Controller Cluster

-Run the following commands on `controller-0`, `controller-1`:

-### TLS Certificates

-The TLS certificates created in the [Setting up a CA and TLS Cert Generation](02-certificate-authority.md) lab will be used to secure communication between the Kubernetes API server and Kubernetes clients such as `kubectl` and the `kubelet` agent.
-The TLS certificates will also be used to authenticate the Kubernetes API server to etcd via TLC client auth.

 ### Download and install the Kubernetes controller binaries

-sudo mkdir -p /etc/kubernetes/config

 create a tempory directory for the binaries and set the environment variables for you to download :
 ```